 The Bayou Café

-A family recipe handed down for generations, the Bayou Café has three types of gumbos on the menu with two types of roux that they make fresh every morning.
-Choose from chicken and Zummo sausage, a seafood mix of shrimp and crab, and a “four-meat” gumbo that includes all of the above, which is like the kitchen sink of stews and a heaping pile of protein made with the meat base.
-The father-daughter business has been open for ten years, and over the decade, they’ve developed many devout gumbo followers, but many others also come for the boiled shrimp and po’ boys.
+One of the most beloved local gumbo spots in Beaumont, TX, is the Bayou Café.
+Using a family recipe handed down for generations, the Bayou Café serves three types of gumbos with two kinds of roux made fresh every morning.
+Choose from chicken and Zummo sausage, a seafood mix of shrimp and crab, and a “four-meat” gumbo that includes all the above.

 Schooner gumbo